Eschatologue/CM_wiki/docs/lore/glossary.md

 *Races*

-Abhumans, or Aberrant Humans, are a subgroup of humans, also known as "Londoners".
+Abhumans, or Aberrant Humans, are a subgroup of humans, also known as "Londoners."
 Characterised by their human traits, they notably lack a connection to the Weave and possess a weaker physical constitution compared to other races found on Antares.

+In modern times, the term has taken on a derogatory connotation, used in Gallian society to refer to those of lower social status.

+--

+### Boiler Rifles

+*Weaponry*

+Boiler Rifles were early firearms used by Londoners before the discovery of Cordite.
+These short-lived weapons utilised high-pressure steam to propel projectiles at high speeds.
+Though less efficient than Cordite-based firearms, they served as a temporary solution in the fight against the Elves.

 ---